ieee-vgtc/ieeevis.org/content/info/open-practices/supplemental-material-faq.md

 contact: open_practices@ieeevis.org
 ---

-The VIS community needs to take additional steps to help ensure that research presented at VIS is (1) reproducible, (2) replicable, and (3) extensible by future researchers.
-As such, the Open Practices Committee for IEEE VIS 2022 has provided [several recommendations](open-practices#recommendation-22upload-supplemental-material-to-a-free-open-and-long-term-archive) for supplemental materials that should be included with each paper and where to upload them.
+This page presents recommendations around for supplemental materials to should be included with each paper.
+The inclusion of supplemental materials, like software artifacts, code, experimental stimuli, and data tables, and code for analysis, allows research to be **transparent** and for readers to **scrutinize** the claims in the paper, and in turn make work at VIS (1) reproducible, (2) replicable, and (3) extensible by future researchers.

  **Note: these are recommendations only, not requirements.** _Following ANY of them, even if you do not follow them all, can improve the long-term value of your research to the community and the health of our field._

+To provide some background on this initiative, the [2016 IEEE Workshop on the Future of Research Curation and Research Reproducibility](https://www.ieee.org/content/dam/ieee-org/ieee/web/org/ieee_reproducibility_workshop_report_final.pdf), at which IEEE employees were heavily represented, determined that:

+1. encouraging reproducibility and better curation of supplemental materials will lead to faster and more efficient science and
+2. better curation can lead to faster commercialization and innovation.

+The workshop's report recommended that  research communities encourage reproducible content and set standards for it.
+The report argued:

+* Research artifacts should be storable, discoverable, and citable to be reused and so their creation is incentivized.
+* Code must be supplemented by documentation sufficient to run it (e.g,. recreate runtime environments, virtual environments).
+* Data must be supplemented by a description of how it was produced and how to interpret it.

 This page provides additional details and background for each of those recommendations.
 In particular, it answers the following questions: